Red-infosec/PowerFlood/README.md

 # PowerFlood
-A POC PowerShell packet flooder
+A POC packet flooder using PowerShell.